-The Lapworth Medal is awarded by Council to a palaeontologist who has made a significant contribution to the science by means of a substantial body of research; it is not normally awarded on the basis of a few good papers.
-Council will look for some breadth as well as depth in the contributions in choosing suitable candidates.
+The Lapworth Medal is the most prestigious award made by the Association.
+It is awarded by Council to a palaeontologist who has made a significant contribution to the science by means of a substantial body of research; it is not normally awarded on the basis of a few good papers.
+Council will look for some breadth as well as depth in the contributions, as well as evidence that they have made a significant impact, in choosing suitable candidates.

-Nominations should be submitted by email to the secretary (firstname.lastname@example.org).
-The resume, statements of support and publication lists should be attached in MS Word or PDF format.
+The career summary, statements of support and publication list should be submitted in MS Word or PDF format, ideally as a single document if possible.

 Previous recipients of the Lapworth Medal:

 ||Prof. Dianne Edwards (University of Cardiff)

 ||Dr L. R. M. Cocks

 ||Prof. Tony Hallam